EQEmu/eqemu-docs-v2/docs/categories/login-server/migrating-from-legacy-login-server.md

 To migrate from a Legacy Login server database, you can use the provided `.sql` that you may find also available in the source at `loginserver/login_util/login_old_to_new_schema_convert.sql`

-{% hint style="info" %}
+!!! info
       Take note of the old table names in the script, if you used different table names (Because they were previously configurable) you will need to change the table names to reflect
-{% endhint %}

 ### Migration SQL